 - Electric water heaters – Electric water heaters have one or two electric elements, each with its own thermostat.
 With two electric elements, a standby element at the bottom of the tank maintains the minimum thermostat setting while the upper demand element provides hot water recovery when demand heightens.

 Moore Mechanical offers the installation or replacement of conventional tank water heaters.
 Our technicians will remove and dispose of the old water heater and install a new water heater including flex lines, safety drain pan, and a code-approved earthquake strap.
 All of our water heaters meet California code requirements and are available with up to 10 year warranties.

 No matter what type of water heater you’re interested in, we’re here to help.
 Call Moore Mechanical at 925-307-6479 today to learn more or get started!

 Choosing the Right Size Storage Tank Water Heater

 Tank-style water heaters also come in a range of sizes.
 You can determine the right size for your home by looking at the “first hour” rating.
 The first hour rating = how many gallons of hot water a heater can deliver per hour.
 Look for water heater models with a first hour rating that’s within 1 or 2 gallons of your home’s peak demand time.
 Your Moore Mechanical tech can help you calculate this!

-Water Heater Installation in the East Bay Area
+Water Heater Installation in Dublin & the East Bay Area